solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/dex/_index.md

 This configures Dex with a static users.
 Notice how we choose a **client secret** with value `secretvalue` for the client named `gloo`.
 Gloo Edge will need to provide this secret when connecting to Dex in order to confirm its identity.

-{{< notice note >}}
-The above configuration uses unsecured http traffic without SSL certificates.
+Note that the above configuration uses unsecured http traffic without SSL certificates.
 You can have Dex generate its own certificates by including settings for the Helm chart on the path `certs.web.altNames`.
 The names should be set to the fully-qualified domain name of the Dex service on Kubernetes and the Dex URL, which would be `dex.gloo-system.svc.cluster.local` and `https://dex.gloo-system.svc.cluster.local:32000`.
 You would then need to add the Dex web server certificate authority to Gloo Edge's external authentication so the web certificates used by the Dex service will be trusted.
-You can find more information about adding trusted CAs to the Ext Auth service [here]({{< versioned_link_path fromRoot="/installation/advanced_configuration/extauth_custom/" >}}).
+You can find more information about adding trusted CAs to the Ext Auth service [here]({{< versioned_link_path fromRoot="/installation/advanced_configuration/extauth_custom_ca/" >}}).
-{{< /notice >}}

 Using this configuration, we can deploy Dex to our cluster using Helm.